Tritlo/OllamaHoles/README.md

 ![image](https://github.com/user-attachments/assets/649ffcd2-0560-47d6-bbbe-74bae08cbb70)

 ## Introduction
-This is an example of a typed-hole plugin for GHC that uses the [Ollama](https://ollama.com/) LLM to fill in holes in Haskell code.
+This is an example of a typed-hole plugin for GHC that uses the [Ollama](https://ollama.com/) to host a local LLM to fill in holes in Haskell code.

 ## Example